 Want to Learn More?

 If you would like to learn more about how the TMA will impact the trademark application process and other trademark application filing tips, consider joining our Trademarkabilities® Masterclass.
 You learn more about our courses here to enroll or reach out to us for more information.
-Or, you can join our mailing list, and download our free e-guide “5 Tips for Trademark Success at the USPTO.”
+Or, you can join our mailing list, and download our free e-guide “5 Tips for Trademark Attorney Success.”

 If you are a trademark owner with questions about your trademark application, please contact us for assistance.